Remember the movie Blue Valentine with Michelle Williams and Ryan Gosling?

 Pleasure for pleasure

-Today, years after the release of birth control, articles and reports now actively promote the female orgasm, citing multiple health benefits of women experiencing pleasure.
+Today, years after the release of birth control, articles* and studies* now actively promote the female orgasm, citing multiple health benefits of women experiencing pleasure.
 Better memory and brain function, a stronger immune system, enhanced emotional closeness to one’s partner, and pain alleviation are just a few.

 Women’s pleasure is encouraged today for the sole purpose of a woman experiencing pleasure.
 Research, like the health perks mentioned above, as well as advances in women’s health, support this attitude towards women’s pleasure.
 For example, women now have more access to birth control options than ever before, whether their preference be a pill, patch, implant, or shot.

-As much as female pleasure is advocated in research and health technology today, traditional and conservative values around sex still exist, as the Blue Valentine incident demonstrated.
+As much as female pleasure is advocated in research and health technology today, more traditional and conservative values around sex still exist, as the Blue Valentine incident demonstrated.
 But, thankfully long gone are the days of the female orgasm only being discussed through the lens of reproduction or a partner’s pleasure.